Costco Pecan Pie

 - 100 grams granulated sugar about ½ cup

-- ½ stick butter, unsalted melted
+- ½ stick butter unsalted and melted

 - 25 grams dark brown sugar about 2 tbsp